-On top of own major, the students choose from a wide range of elective projects.
+On top of own major, the students choose from a wide range of elective projects withinAutonomous, Commercial and Social Practices.

-These projects will introduce them to our three graduation profiles: Autonomous Practices, Commercial Practices and Social Practices.
+These projects will introduce them to WdKA's three graduation profiles: Autonomous, Commercial and Social Practices.
 The students can choose from a wide range of contemporary subjects and issues.
-These projects introduce students to our three graduation profiles or Practices.
 Within the Practice, the students focus on new challenges in the fields of technology, the use of public space, the need to engage the public and a challenging international context.
 You will work on real-life, practical assignments which transcend the boundaries of your professional discipline.
 In the final phase of your studies, you will graduate in the practice which best suits you as a professional.

 In short, the Practices are defined as follows: